httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 ## Encoding

-The headers in this document encode certificates as Structured Field Byte Sequences ({{Section 3.3.5 of RFC8941}}).
+The headers in this document encode certificates as Structured Field Byte Sequences ({{Section 3.3.5 of RFC8941}}) where the value of the binary data is a DER encoded {{!ITU.X690.1994}} X.509 certificate {{!RFC5280}}.

-The binary sequence is always a DER {{!ITU.X690.1994}} PKIX certificate.
-The encoded value MUST NOT include any line breaks, whitespace, or other additional characters.
-A binary sequence which cannot be successfully parsed as a certificate MUST be ignored.
+In effect, this means that the binary DER certificate is encoded using base64 and delimited with colons on either side.

-Note that DER certificates are often stored in a format which is already compatible with {{!RFC8941}}; if so, it will be sufficient to replace `---(BEGIN|END) CERTIFICATE---` with `:` and remove line breaks in order to generate an appropriate item.
+Note that certificates are often stored encoded in a textual format, such as the one described in {{Section 5.1 of ?RFC7468}}, which is already nearly compatible with a Structured Field Byte Sequence; if so, it will be sufficient to replace `---(BEGIN|END) CERTIFICATE---` with `:` and remove line breaks in order to generate an appropriate item.